Courses

 Taught by Rabbi Emily Langowitz

 The Talmud’s relationship to women is complex: sometimes gratifying, at times maddening, and always fascinating.
-Women’s lives are discussed in many ways across the tractates of the Talmud, but there are only six individual women who are actually named.
-This semester, we will be exploring how women are portrayed in Talmud and what the lives of the six named women: Yalta, Homa, Marta, Heruta, Beruria, and Ima Shalom, can teach us, as women, about our lives today.
+Women’s lives are discussed in many ways across the tractates of the Talmud, but there are very few women who are actually named.
+This semester, we will continue our exploration of how women are portrayed in Talmud and what the lives of the six most prominent named women: Yalta, Homa, Marta, Heruta, Beruria, and Ima Shalom, can teach us, as women, about our lives today.

 If you would like to pay by check, or have financial needs that require a scholarship, please contact Rabbi Langowitz at rabbilangowitz@womenlearning.org.